Solar System Trivia

 Answer: 1980s

-Question: The Kuiper Belt lies beyond the orbit of which planet?
+Question: The Kuiper Belt chills out beyond the orbit of which big blue outer planet?

 Answer: Neptune

-Question: The asteroid belt lies between Mars and which planet?
+Question: The asteroid belt plays interplanetary traffic cop between Mars and which gas giant?

 Answer: Jupiter